piszewc/python-deep-learning-data-science/T-SQL/Exam 70-761/sql_skill_requirments.md

 Consider this query to pull cities beginning with ‘Char’:

 ```
-SELECT City FROM CustomersWHERE City LIKE ‘%Char%’
+SELECT City FROM Customers
+WHERE City LIKE ‘%Char%’
 ```

 This query will pull the expected results of **Char**leston, **Char**lotte, and **Char**lton.
 However, it will also pull unexpected results, such as Cape **Char**les, Crab Or**char**d, and **Rich**ardson.